epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 3. The Data Manager copies the files to their “download” triage folder on SRCP **OR** accesses the files directly on SRCP.
 4. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine **OR** accesses the files directly on SRCP.
 5. The Data Manager inspects the files and confirms that they contain appropriate data/code.
-6. On SRCP, the Data Manager moves the files from the user’s “upload” triage folder to the user’s project folder and notifies the user.
+6. On SRCP, the Data Manager copies (not moves) the files from the user’s “upload” triage folder to the user’s project data folder and notifies the user.
-7. The user uses the files that are now available in their project folder.
+7. The user uses the files that are now available in their project data folder (they may need to copy to their analysis folder to edit).
 8. Tidy up

 Example of enabling a user to bring files into SRCP using WinSCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. After receiving a request to make a user’s uploaded files available, you will need to download the files yourself to check them.
 The initial step is to copy the files from the user’s “upload” folder to your own “download” folder.
+Alternatively, you can take local copies on SRCP and examine the files there.

-2. To do this, log into SRCP and :ref:`start a remote desktop session<remote-desktop>`, using Account = ckpnxp8qnm2 and Partition = ckpnxp8qnm2-cpu
+2. If downloading the files, log into SRCP and :ref:`start a remote desktop session<remote-desktop>`, using Account = 9nshgh9hk4z and Partition = 9nshgh9hk4z-cpu

 3. Navigate to the user’s triage folder ``/srv/data-manager/triage/<username>/upload`` either on the command line or in File Manager